Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Modeling: gravity-mediated thermal freeze-in}

 During the epoch of reheating, the decay of the inflaton condensate produces the hot primordial plasma.
-It is interesting to consider a scenario in which the theory contains a hidden sector that couples very weakly to the inflaton and is not populated via inflaton decays.
+Consider a scenario in which the theory contains a hidden sector that couples weakly to the inflaton and is not populated via inflaton decays.
 Nevertheless, if the mass scale of hidden-sector particles is not much larger than the temperature of the visible-sector radiation, then one can expect the hidden sector to be populated via annihilations of visible-sector particles through gravitational interactions alone.
-This is a form of UV-dominated thermal freeze-in \cite{Hall:2009bx}, similar to gravitino production \cite{Nanopoulos:1983up,Ellis:1983ew,Khlopov:1984pf,Olive:1984bi}.
+This is a form of UV-dominated thermal freeze-in \cite{Hall:2009bx} that is similar to gravitino production \cite{Nanopoulos:1983up,Ellis:1983ew,Khlopov:1984pf,Olive:1984bi}.
 If the hidden sector contains stable massive particles, they are candidates for dark matter, and the freeze-in provides a viable mechanism for their creation.

 To illustrate the parametric dependence of gravity-mediated thermal freeze-in, consider the following simplified example.
-Let the visible sector particles be represented by $S$ and the hidden sector particles be represented by $X$.
+Let the visible-sector particles be represented by $S$ and the hidden-sector particles be represented by $X$.
 Suppose that $S$ particles are in thermal equilibrium with temperature $T$, and that $X$ particles are initially absent but gradually produced via $SS \to h_{\mu\nu} \to XX$ where the reaction could be mediated by an $s$-channel graviton exchange illustrated in \fref{fig:scattering}.
-This reaction is assumed to arise from a gravitational strength coupling such that $X$ population never becomes too large, and the reverse process can be neglected; \ie, the $X$ particles freeze-in.
+This reaction is assumed to arise from a gravitational-strength coupling such that $X$ population never becomes too large, and the reverse process can be neglected; \ie, the $X$ particles freeze in.